techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/3_Advantages_Of_the_Cloud/assignment.md

 # [3/ Advantages of the cloud]

-Azure noemt 6 voordelen van cloud computing.
-Dit zijn basiseigenschappen die de cloud interessant maken voor bedrijven.
-Houd er rekening mee dat dit gelijk ook een marketing tool is om Azure te introduceren aan nieuwe klanten.
-Daarom is het ook een belangrijk onderdeel van het AZ-900 examen.
+that make the cloud appealing to businesses.
+Keep in mind that this also serves as a marketing tool to introduce Azure to new customers.
+Therefore, it's also an important part of the AZ-900 exam.

-De zes voordelen van cloud computing zijn:
+The six benefits of cloud computing are:

-- High Availability
+1. High Availability

-- Afhankelijk van de service-level agreement (SLA)
+   - Depending on the service-level agreement (SLA)

-- Scalability
+2. Scalability

-- Zowel verticaal als horizontaal
+   - Both vertically and horizontally

-- Elasticity
+3. Elasticity

-- Agility
+4. Agility

-- Geo-distribution
+5. Geo-distribution

-- Disaster recovery
+6. Disaster recovery

-Azure maakt gebruik van een consumption-based model.
-Dat wil zeggen dat je alleen betaalt voor de resources die je gebruikt.
-Hierdoor wordt Capital Expenditure (CapEx) vervangen voor Operational Expenditure (OpEx).
+Azure utilizes a consumption-based model.
+This means you only pay for the resources you use.
+Consequently, Capital Expenditure (CapEx) is replaced with Operational Expenditure (OpEx).

 ## Key-terms